choudhurysr/serverless-nodejs/README.md

-# Serverless Nodejs Lambda Project for building Rest API
+# Serverless Nodejs Project for building Rest API
-* Contains a set of Lambda Functions
+* Contains a set of Nodejs Lambda Functions
     * Helloworld Lambda
-    * Product Lambdas that perform CRUD operations on Products DynamoDB Table
+    * Product Lambdas that perform CRUD operations on a DynamoDB Table
 * Lambdas will be triggered by http event
+* serverless.yml contains specification for lambdas
-* Deployed as Rest API using Serverless Framework on AWS API Gateway
+* Serverless Framework (https://www.serverless.com/) is used for deploying lambdas as Rest API on AWS API Gateway

 # What is Serverless?